Alzheimer's Society's view on relations with commercial organisations

 Written agreements with companies are required before a partnership is agreed.

-The Society also instructs its investment advisers to avoid any investment in companies, which profit materially (in excess of 10% of turnover) from products that may be harmful to dementia sufferers or contribute to the causes of dementia.
+The Society also instructs its investment advisers to avoid any investment in companies, which profit materially (in excess of 10% of turnover) from products that may be harmful to people with dementia or contribute to the causes of dementia.
 Consequently investments in the tobacco and boxing industries are avoided.
 Investments in pooled funds which contain investments in the tobacco and boxing industries, or companies which profit materially from such products and activities, are also to be avoided.

 References and further information